Umuzi-org/ACN-syllabus/content/projects/nodejs/sql/_index.md

 ## Instructions for reviewers

 - Connection strings should never be exposed.
 Ensure that the `.dotenv` module has been utilized.
 - The `.dotenv` file should not be present in the repo and should be specifically excluded through the use of `.gitignore.`
 - Ensure that Docker and docker-compose have been used.
 The `docker-compose.yml` file should be at the root of the project.
 - Ensure that the proper data type is returned for each function.
 - If used in the project, Ensure that `Pool.connect || Client.connect` and `Pool.end || Client.end` is used correctly.
 There is generally no need for opening and closing your connection inside every function.
 - Ensure the use of `return`, not `console.log`.
 - When it comes to testing for this project, have a look at {{% contentlink path="topics/unit-testing-mocks-and-spies" %}} , and make sure that mocks and spies are utilized properly.
+- did the learner follow all the clean coding practices described in {{% contentlink path="topics/clean-code/sql" %}}